 Sign up for a github account if you don't already have one.
-When creating an account, you can use any email you want, but developers at the Martinos Center should eventually link their <username>@mgh.harvard.edu email to their GitHub account.
-This can be done after the account is created.
+Users at the Martinos Center should add their <username>@nmr.mgh.harvard.edu email to their GitHub account.
+This can be done during or after account creation.

 git clone email@example.com:<git_username>/freesurfer.git